 I don't remember much right after that.
 Only the sorrow.
 I know I must have seen Cheryl out the door.
 Dad help me gather Meggy's lifeless body.
 I took her over to my Dad's house.
 He has a few acres in the far NE heights, near the foot of the mountains.
 We had agreed that we would bury her there.
 The rest was mostly a blur.
 I know that Dad had me wait in the house while he dug the hole.
 We placed her in the ground and I sprinkled her with lavender and mint (she always love the way they smelled), before Dad buried her.
 She lays in view of the Sandia Mountains.

+I still remember most of it almost like it was yesterday.
 So vivid, so strange.
 So you may wonder why I wrote of this now.
 I don't even know for sure, only that the anniversary came. . . sneaked up on me actually.
 Last year, it was a day that passed uneventfully.
 I remembered, but it didn't grab hold of me.
 I'm not sure why it hit so strong this year.
 It wasn't like I was counting the days or anything.
 I wasn't.
 It actually surprised me.
 I didn't expect to have any reaction.
 The date almost slipped past me.
 I expected the same this year.
 Maybe it's just fresher in my mind this year due to my friend loosing her husband to cancer.
 Maybe that has those memories closer to the surface.

 2001 was an emotionally charged time for me.
 Two days after Meggy's death, my boyfriend of that time (Gilbert B.) learned that his cancer had returned.
 We had only met a short time before he was diagnosed!
 He had fought the cancer for 5 months, then had a month where he thought he was in the clear. . . then the news that it had returned.
 Three months later, he also died.
 Bad year.

-And in between all that, of course --
+And in between all that, of course -- Sept.
+11th happened.
+What a crazy year!

 And as you might imagine. . . if I remember Meggy's passing this vividly, of course I remember Gilbert's passing just as vividly, and maybe more so.
 But where as Meggy had a wonderfully long & full life, Gilbert was only 33 when he died.
 He loved cats.
 It was my hope that when he passed, perhaps Meggy was there to greet him along with his loved ones.
 I hope they took care of one another.
 I'm sure they have both watched over me.